September is our Kick Off Month Each Year

 We created and delivered May ‘baskets’ to our schools and key community service organizations.

 Flower Arranging Committee Chair Barbara Earnhardt and Hudson Garden Club member Sue L’Hommedieu conducted a demonstration of small, simple floral designs.
 Using only flowers from their own gardens, they each made several arrangements and offered hints and tips on how to condition, arrange and display the floral designs.
 Christ Church Episcopal generously provided the venue for this August event.

 Our monthly meetings take place from September through May

 Just a reminder that we do not hold our monthly General Meetings in June, July or August.
 We are still an active club during those months, though.
 We have our annual Tour, field trips, Gardener to Gardener workshops, Herb Group meetings and outings.
 We keep in touch via our newsletter and Facebook and we take time to enjoy the friendships we have formed through the club.
 Happy gardening!

-Check back after May 1st for more details and ticketing.
+Check back April 1, 2023 for details and ticketing.